Rajiv-Sharma23/Rajiv-Sharma23/README.md

-- 👋 Hi, I’m @Rajiv-Sharma23
+- 👋 Hi, I’m Rajiv Sharma
-- 🌱 I’m currently learning Full MERN stack devlopment...
+- 🌱 I’m Full Stack javascript devloper...

 <!---
 Rajiv-Sharma23/Rajiv-Sharma23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.